ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 This protocol only works for flows that use the SCONE packet ({{packet}}).

-The protocol requires that packets are modified as they transit a network element, which provides endpoints strong evidence that the network element has the power to apply rate limiting; though see {{security}} for potential limitations on this.
+The protocol requires that packets are modified as they transit a SCONE network element, which provides endpoints strong evidence that the network has the power to apply rate limiting; though see {{security}} for potential limitations on this.

 The throughput advice signal that this protocol carries is independent of congestion